-Digital photography can be altered and manipulated in software to make them resemble traditional art forms.
+Use some digital techniques to make watercolor, pencil sketches, and oil painting photos.
 There are many software programs on the market today that can alter photographs in many different ways.
 Adobe Photoshop is the premier program, but there are many others.
-After choosing the medium you desire and hitting the filter button, you can instantly turn photographs into wonderful pieces of art.
+Instantly converting photographs to pieces of art is as simple as selecting the “filter” button, choosing which medium you prefer, then clicking your selection.

 Play around with shutter speeds to determine which work best during what situations.
 One of the beautiful things about photography is that it lets you freeze a split-second scene or fuse together extended periods of time.
 Fast shutter speeds are perfect for motion shots, whereas slower shutter speeds are good for natural, calm photographs.